top of page

 Support the next generation of farmers – both urban and rural – to build a robust and resilient food system.

-How We Set Policy Priorities
+How We Set Advocacy Priorities

 The process of setting our policy priorities is divided into six phases: